 Death of the Sales Pitch

 The outbound telemarketing script.
 What a horrible thing to listen to on a Friday afternoon.
 Or any day for that matter.
 Your mobile rings, it’s an unknown number.
 Disregarding the fact you are deep in focused work, it may be vital, so you answer it.

 Rage ensues after what had been a relatively pleasant afternoon.
-Instead, it’s yet ANOTHER salesperson rambling through a poorly crafted outbound sales call script.
+Instead, it’s yet ANOTHER salesperson on the sales team, rambling through a poorly crafted outbound sales call script.

 The thing is, business owners are just like us.
 They need to sell their products and services, and when cleverly engaged on a cold call, they’ll often be receptive and encourage it.
 The problem is too many salespeople are terrible at cold calls.
 For many salespeople, it’s a one-way street – they deliver bad sales pitches with no attempt to engage the prospect.
-No wonder the prospect hangs up the phone.
+No wonder the prospect hangs up on outbound calls.

 As a Sales Manager for a team of 12, I actively discourage pitching.
 It doesn’t engage the prospect, and more often than not, it’s all about what we as the vendor can sell and less about the problems our solutions can solve.
 We need to ask questions to establish if the issues we solve align with the prospect’s issues throughout the sales process.

 That’s why, after reading Codex 13: Cold Calling Polarity Shifting by Justin Michael, I was pleased to read about a cold calling structure and outbound call scripts that aligned closely with my thoughts on the subject.

 The Old Way vs The New Way